Pit & Meters

 CKRWP has backflow prevention devices installed in each pit to prevent contamination associated with backflow from entering the system.
 It is equally important for customers to assess cross connection services in their own home to prevent backflow problems.
 90% of all backflow problems comes from not having a prevention device installed on garden hose connections.
 Having a backflow prevention device such as a hose bib will help protect both the public water system and the inhabitants from contamination.

-View the Backflow Brochure
+View the Backflow Pamphlet

 Nine-digit LCD displays (5): The display alternates between the meter reading (in gallons) and the water flow rate.